rsdoiel/antenna/science_and_technology.md

 date: 2025-01-08, updated: 2025-01-08, from: The Register (UK I.T.
 News)

-<h4>Here&#39;s what $20 gets you these days</h4> <p>More than 4,000 unique backdoors are using expired domains and/or abandoned infrastructure, and many of these expose government and academia-owned hosts – thus setting these hosts up for hijacking by criminals who likely have less altruistic intentions than the security researchers who uncovered the backdoors.…</p>
+<h4>Here&#39;s what $20 gets you these days</h4> <p>More than 4,000 unique backdoors are using expired domains and/or abandoned infrastructure, and many of these expose government and academia-owned hosts – thus setting these hosts up for hijacking by criminals who likely have less altruistic intentions than the security researchers who uncovered the very same backdoors.…</p>

 <br>